DylanMeeus/springboot_jwt_blog/_posts/2015-09-10-jwt-authentication-with-observables.markdown

 ---
 layout: post
-title: "JWT Authentication with Observables using RxJS and Fetch"
+title: "Authenticable Observables: Implementing JWT Auth with RxJS and Fetch"
 description: "Learn how to make a reactive application and add authentication to it with RxJS and the Fetch API"
-date: 2015-09-09 11:00
+date: 2015-09-10 11:00
 author:
   name: Ryan Chenkie
   url: https://twitter.com/ryanchenkie?lang=en